Celebrate Pride Month

 .png)

-Chefs and authors like Lou Rand Hogan, Alice B. Toklas, James Beard, and Craig Claiborne, all identified as LGBTQIA+ and all had a profound impact on American and world cuisine and culinary culture.
+Chefs and authors like Lou Rand Hogan, Alice B. Toklas, James Beard, and Craig Claiborne, all identify as LGBTQIA+ and have had a profound impact on American and world cuisine.

 Check out these titles on Disney+: